-Fuel Level Gauge-

-Measures approximate level of fuel in a fuel tank.
+Fuel Level Gauge- Measures approximate level of fuel in a fuel tank.
 The ignition switch must be in the RUN position to activate the gauge.
 Since the accuracy of your gauge varies with the attitude of your Formula boat (trim and list), and the fuel pick-up tube cannot withdraw all fuel out of the tank, please observe the One Third Rule.
 Use one third of your fuel to go out, one third to come back and one third as a reserve.

 Engine Water Temperature

-Gauge-Indicates the

-water/coolant temperature

-inside the engine.
-Refer to

-the propulsion unit operator's

-manual for normal operating

-temperature.
-After starting

-the engine, check your

-temperature gauge for

-the engine, check your temperature gauge for abnormally high readings.
-If the reading is outside the manufacturer's operating range, immediately turn off the range, immediately turn off the engine.
+Gauge-Indicates the 130 water/coolant temperature WATER TEMP 240 inside the engine.
+Refer to 00 the propulsion unit operator's manual for normal operating temperature.
+After starting the engine, check your temperature gauge for Engine Water abnormally high readings.
+If Temperature Gauge the reading is outside the Figure 4-4 manufacturer's operating range, immediately turn off the engine.
 An abnormally high temperature is the result of cooling water blockage.
 Consult your Formula dealer when experiencing a high engine temperature reading.